CenterForOpenScience/OSFDocs/docs/projects/preprints.rst

   The project for this paper is available on the OSF [Visit project] (links to the OSF project connected to a preprint)

-The user who uploaded the preprint can see a green "Edit preprint" button in the top right of the Preprint Detail page.
-Visitors to a Preprint Detail page cannot see this button.
+Admins can see a green "Edit preprint" button in the top right of the Preprint Detail page.
+Contributors with read access or read+write acces and visitors to a Preprint Detail page cannot see this button.

 OSF Preprints Landing Page
 ---------------